InsertCoolNameHere/Stash/README.md

 # STASH

 ## Fast Hierarchical Aggregation Queries for Effective Visual Spatiotemporal Explorations
+The proliferation of sensors and observational instruments enable scientists to explore natural, spatiotemporal phenomena via explorative analysis and advanced modeling.
+Geospatial visualization, in particular, is an intuitive tool to identify patterns, enhance understanding of the data, and plan for subsequent analysis.
+However, seamless interactions between enduser devices and the sheer volume of data have been a challenge due to the limited bandwidth and data access latencies.

+STASH is a distributed, in-memory cache for hierarchical aggregation and query evaluations.
+STASH is a middleware which can be loaded on top of a distributed file ystem.
+Users perform queries from a lightweight visualization nterface at the front-end and the evaluations occur over the ack-end storage system housing the raw data over which summarization nd subsequent visualizations are to be performed.
+STASH facilitates fast exploratory analytics by caching relevant past query results based on their frequency and freshness to assist similar, future queries and avoid expensive disk I/O and network usage, thus reducing their latency.
+Additionally, STASH handles any hotspot that might result from a spike in user requests due to the spatial and temporal locality of their access patterns.

+Our empirical benchmarks showed that a STASH-enabled system reduces query latency of a basic system by over 5-folds and brings it down to interactive speed even for large country-sized spatiotemporal queries.
+We have contrasted STASH with existing cache-enabled analytics engines, such as ElasticSearch, and found that our STASH-enabled system reduced the aggregation query latency up to ~70%.
+STASH also alleviated skewed workloads through its dynamic replication scheme and improved throughput by ~40% in hotspot scenarios
+.
 ### Recipient of Best Paper Award at [IEEE Big Data, 2019](https://ieeexplore.ieee.org/abstract/document/8891029)